Skip to main content

 WP-CLI Tips and Tricks for Faster WordPress Operations

-Start by targeting the right site
+Start by making the target explicit

 wp --path=/var/www/example.com option get home